Surrey Rugby Football Union

-The Surrey County Rugby Football Union is the union responsible for rugby union in the county of Surrey, England, and is one of the constituent bodies of the national Rugby Football Union having been formed in 1879.
+The Surrey County Rugby Football Union is the union responsible for rugby union in the county of Surrey, England, and parts of London.
+It is one of the constituent bodies of the national Rugby Football Union having been formed in 1879.

 History

 Early years of County representative team

 The earliest recorded game played by a team purporting to represent Surrey under rugby union auspices was played before the Surrey County Club has been formed.
 This was played on 21 February 1878 against Middlesex and won by Surrey with a try scored by AS Trevor.

 Formation of the County Club

 On 22 December 1879, a meeting was held at the York Hotel, on Waterloo Road, South London (then in Surrey), at which the County Club was formed.
 Two fixtures were played that season.
 The first was against Middlesex which turned out to be an easy win for Surrey.
 However, their confidence was put into check when they were soundly beaten by Yorkshire.
 Another match with Middlesex was played at Old Deer Park on 6 December 1880 with the result of each fifteen scoring one goal, in what was described as a ″splendidly-contested game″.